 A broader use of application exception rules is in the context of the decentralized execution environment with support for data dependency analysis as described in Section 3.
-Using the data monitoring capabilities of DEGS, we have developed a decentralized data dependency analysis algorithm [42, 28].
-Using this information, it is possible to enhance recovery activities for concurrent processes that execute with relaxed isolation properties.
+Using the data monitoring capabilities of DEGS, we have developed a decentralized data dependency analysis algorithm [40, 25] to enhance recovery activities for concurrent processes that execute with relaxed isolation properties.
 In particular, when one process fails, recovery activities in the form of compensation can occur.
 Compensating procedures, however, may make changes to the data that has been read and used by concurrent processes.
 Using DEGS together with the decentralized data dependency analysis algorithm, the failure and recovery of one process can include the identification of other dependent processes that may be executing within the decentralized environment.
 Events can then be used to interrupt the execution of dependent processes, with application exception rules providing a way to respond to such events in a flexible manner.